 - In the Edit topics window, click Add

-- In the table columns, specify a topic and matching criteria:
+- In the table columns, specify a topic and matching criteria for the selected

 - In the Never match field, enter comma-separated words or phrases to always ignore when matching for the topic.
 For example, for an initial greeting response to never match a goodbye greeting, enter bye.

-For example: The following figure shows the configured topics for a chatbot:
+For example: The following figure shows the configured topics for the German language for a chatbot: